GP-data-engineer/functions-intersection-R/README.md

 - Iterative search for the intersection using `while` loops
 - Precise calculation of the intersection coordinates (X, Y)
 - Two plots generated:
-  - Full function plots
+ - **Plot 1**: Full view of both functions with labels
-  - Zoomed-in plot with highlighted intersection point
+ - **Plot 2**: Zoomed-in view showing the exact intersection point with gridlines
 - Export of calculated values into a `.txt` file

 ---